-- 21.20 Indicate which types of records the Authority maintains, such as: - (i) a definition of which documents are kept and where they are kept; - (ii) results of management review; - (iii) training, skills and experience of personnel; - (iv) evidence of conformity of processes, resulting products and services in terms of quality standards; - (v) results of reviews of requirements relating to products; - (vi) the search and examination processes carried out on each application; - (vii) data allowing individual work to be tracked and traced; - (viii) records of QMS audits; - (ix) actions taken re. non-conforming products, e.g. examples of corrections; - (x) actions taken re. corrective action; - (xi) actions taken re. preventative action; and - (xii) search process documentation as set out in Section 7.
+21.20 Indicate which types of records the Authority maintains, such as: (i) a definition of which documents are kept and where they are kept; (ii) results of management review; (iii) training, skills and experience of personnel; (iv) evidence of conformity of processes, resulting products and services in terms of quality standards; results of reviews of requirements relating to products; (v)(vi) the search and examination processes carried out on each application; (vii) data allowing individual work to be tracked and traced; (viii) records of QMS audits: (ix) actions taken re. non-conforming products, e.g. examples of corrections; (X) actions taken re. corrective action; actions taken re. preventative action; and (xi) (xii) search process documentation as set out in Section 7.

-- (i) Control of Documents is managed within IP Australia in accordance with the Document Control guideline and procedure outlined in the Quality Management System Manual.
-Control of records is in accordance with IP Australia's information principles, the Records and Administration Management policies, and Chief Executive Instructions for Records and Information Management. - (ii) A formal management review is undertaken every three months by the IPAQIC.
+(i) Control of Documents is managed within IP Australia in accordance with the Document Control guideline and procedure outlined in the Quality Management System Manual.
+Control of records is in accordance with IP Australia's information principles, the Records and Administration Management policies, and Chief Executive Accountable Authority Instructions for Records and Information Management.

+(ii) A formal management review is undertaken every three months by the IPAQIC.
 The review assesses how well the system is performing, what can be improved and whether it is meeting the policy and objectives set for it.
-Results of the review are provided to the Finance & Planning Committee and the Executive Board.
+Results of the review are provided to the Finance & Planning Business Operations Committee and the Executive Board.

-- (iii) Staff development and training are integral to IP Australia's focus on delivering quality services and products.
-The comprehensive and timely training of staff ensures that there is a continuous focus on satisfying staff development needs to meet desired customer outcomes and ensures that staff have the skills and abilities to deliver high quality work and service.
-Staff development and training are implemented corporately through: - Performance Management Policy and Guidelines which provides organisational policy on managing staff performance. - Work Level Standards which outlines general standards of work performance in areas relevant to staff duties. - Performance conversations Work Plans and Individual ACHIEVEment Performance Plans which provide a process to set standards of individual work performance and provide feedback of progress against standards. - Study bank which enables staff access to tertiary and further education and training. - (iv)-(v) IP Australia utilises an electronic QRS Database to record, store and report on results relating to quality review activities. - (vi)-(vii) IP Australia utilises an electronic Patent Administration Management System (PAMS) for National Work and an electronic International Examination and Search System (INTESS) for International Work. - (viii) Internal quality audits are conducted within IP Australia in accordance with the Internal Quality Audit Procedure.
+(iii) Staff development and training are integral to IP Australia's focus on delivering quality services and products.
+The comprehensive and timely training of staff ensures that there is a continuous focus on satisfying staff development needs.
+This is to meet desired customer outcomes and ensures that staff have the skills and abilities to deliver high quality work and service.

+Staff development and training are implemented corporately through:

+- Performance Management Policy and Guidelines which provides organisational policy on managing staff performance. - Work Level Standards which outlines general standards of work performance in areas relevant to staff duties. - Performance conversations and individual ACHIEVEment Plans which provide a process to set standards of individual work performance and provide feedback of progress against standards. - Study bank which enables staff access to tertiary and further education and training.

+(iv)-(v) IP Australia utilises an electronic QRS database to record, store and report on results relating to quality review activities.

+Initial Report on Quality Management Systems by IP Australia December 15, 2017 page 26

+(vi)-(vii) IP Australia utilises an electronic Patent Administration Management System (PAMS) for National Work and an electronic International Examination and Search System (INTESS) for International Work.

+(viii) Internal quality audits are conducted within IP Australia in accordance with the Internal Quality Audit Procedure.
 Audits are based upon the results of a risk analysis undertaken in accordance with Australian Standards.
 The risk analysis will be periodically reviewed for its relevance and accuracy.
-Audits are stored in the official IP Australia record keeping tool Business Records, Information Knowledge (BRIK) and available on IP Australia's intranet. - (ix)-(xi) Corrective and preventative actions are progressed through the IP Australia Improvement Log. - (xii) IP Australia staff utilise a Manual of Practice and Procedure which includes search process documentation.
+Audits are stored in the official IP Australia record keeping tool Business Records, Information Knowledge (BRIK) and available on IP Australia's intranet.

+(ix)-(xi) Corrective and preventative actions are progressed through the IP Australia Improvement Log.

+(xii) IP Australia staff utilise a Manual of Practice and Procedure which includes search process documentation.